CiscoTestAutomation/CL-DEVWKS-2808/workshop.md

 piece of code once, and port it across different devices.

-## Step 4: Putting It All Together
+## Step 4: Putting It All Together To Python Script

-Now let's put together everything we've learnt and write a useful script together.
+Now let's put together everything we've learnt and write a useful Python script.
 For this script, we'll make it interesting and for each connected device, do the
 following:

 - display hostname